-Some kilobytes are "cheap" in terms of the initial load but expensive for runtime execution.
-If our goal is better user experience, this is critical.
-Would you rather a page that loads 200ms faster with janky animations or one that's super-smooth at runtime but takes a fraction of a second longer to load?
+Would you spend an extra 200ms of load time to get super-smooth animations at runtime?
+Are users more sensitive to janky animations the whole time they're interacting with your site...or a fraction of a second on initial load?
 Of course there are reasonable limits either way (waiting an extra 30 seconds for a huge file to load would be intolerable even if it made things run buttery smooth), but in most cases we're only talking about fractions of a second difference.
-For example, GSAP contains "extra" code that automatically GPU-accelerates transforms, applies lag smoothing, avoids layout thrashing, caches important values for super-fast lookups, etc. - would removing those features for the sake of a few milliseconds on initial load (and zero savings once it's cached) be a step forward or backward?
+GSAP contains "extra" code that automatically GPU-accelerates transforms, applies lag smoothing, avoids layout thrashing, caches important values for super-fast lookups, etc. - would removing those features for the sake of a few milliseconds on initial load (and zero savings once it's cached) be a step forward or backward?

 When does a 23kb file act like a 0kb file?
 When it's cached!
 This is particularly relevant for engaging, animated sites because there are common tasks and code that can be encapsulated and shared.
 GSAP is a perfect example of a shared resource.
 An end user only loads it once and then it's completely "free" thereafter...for all pages pointing at that file...on all sites*!

 files loaded from a CDN (Content Delivery Network) are typically "faster" because they're geographically distributed and automatically loaded from the closest server.
 Plus CDNs have inherent redundancies leading to better reliability.

 Loading a library like GSAP may allow you to only write 1kb of custom animation code instead of 5kb of CSS animation code, for example.
 Plus it has quite a few utility methods that you can tap into for added savings.
 This can significantly reduce the amount of custom code that must be loaded as your visitors go page-to-page